Markopm3/Insurance_records/README.md

-My first application created in order to learn programming in Java
+My first application created to learn programming in Java.